Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Bob Warn Field is located two and a half miles north of I-70.
 The best way to get there is to exit onto 3rd Street from the interstate and continue north.
 You will pass the campus to your right and once you cross over the bridge, the stadium is on your left.
 The parking is free and close to the entrance of the stadium.

-Tickets to Rex games are as low as $6 for adults and $5 for youths.
-The price of a backstop grandstand seat is $8, reserved seats are $10, and scout seats up against the field are $15.
+Tickets to Rex games are as low as $8 for adults and $5 for youths.
+The price of a backstop grandstand seat is $10, reserved seats are $12, and scout seats up against the field are $15.
 The price to park your car is free and concession items are reasonable.
+There is a charge to park on the paved lot outside the entrance, but there is free parking on the asphalt lot across the street.
+Food prices consist of $3 regular hot dogs to $8 can domestic beers.

 Bob Warn Field is a fine facility to watch college baseball in the spring, or collegiate wood baseball during the summer in Terre Haute.
 It is a much-needed upgrade from the original structure that once stood at the same location.